YonatanBest/A-Comparative-Analysis-of-Optimizers-for-Classification-with-CNN-BeyondAI-2024/shaurya/README.md

 Performance Trends:
 A. Simpler models struggled to capture patterns effectively, resulting in higher training and test loss.

-B.Intermediate-complexity models balanced generalization and overfitting, achieving optimal performance.
+B. Intermediate-complexity models balanced generalization and overfitting, achieving optimal performance.

-C.Loss Visualization: Training and test loss curves provided clear visual evidence of overfitting and the transition to the double descent phase as model complexity increased.
+C. Loss Visualization: Training and test loss curves provided clear visual evidence of overfitting and the transition to the double descent phase as model complexity increased.

 5. This study demonstrated the double descent phenomenon, where increasing model complexity initially caused overfitting but later improved generalization.
 These findings highlight the complex relationship between model capacity and performance.